eng-abdelrahman-sharaf/Social-Media-APP/README.md

 - Follow SOLID Principles
 - Make sure no repetition occured
 - check you followed the json format

+## To learn
+- basic git commands commit, add , pull, push, checkout, branch
+- how to make a pull request
+- how to review a pull request
+- SOLID principles
+- different diagrams

 ## Important Notes
 - Create branches for tasks (e.g., feature-login, feature-profile-update).
 - After ending the feature make a pull request